epctex-support/binance-futures-leaderboard-scraper/README.md

 # Binance Futures Leaderboard Scraper

 Binance Futures Leaderboard Scraper is an Apify actor which lets you extract data from [Binance](https://www.binance.com/en/futures-activity/leaderboard) by using any filtering and sorting options provided by Binance.
-You can read more on this blog post about how this actor works.

 ## Features